NazarioR9/rest_api/README.md

 ## Endpoints

-PS: Before diving into the endpoints, we should know that this API is build for two kind of users:
+Before diving into the endpoints definition, we should know that this API is build for two kind of users:
 &nbsp;&nbsp;&nbsp;* Human Ressources (HR) : They (1) have access to all leave requests, (2) can accept or refuse a leave request
 &nbsp;&nbsp;&nbsp;* Employees : They can (1) ask for a vacation by specifying the period, (2) cancel a specific vacation (3) consult their list of incoming vactions.